 Seth Godin described this phenomenon in a different way, in his famous opus entitled “unleashing the idea virus”.
 Here is the passage about what he calls “Zipf’s law” (the book is rather old too, but it doesn’t matter anyway, what Seth described then is still valid now).

 “There’s a name for this effect.
 It’s called Zipf’s law, after George Kingsley Zipf (1902-1950), a philologist and professor at Harvard University.
 He discovered that the most popular word in the English language (“the”) is used ten times more than the tenth most popular word, 100 times more than the 100th most popular word and 1,000 times more than the 1,000th most popular word.

-It’s also been discovered that this same effect applies to market share for software, soft drinks, automobiles, candy bars, and the frequency of hits on pages found on a website.
+It’s also been discovered that this same effect applies to Market share can be defined as a percentage accounted for by a given producer or brand in its own market.
+Market share = Current market of producer or brand / Current market of product all brands for software, soft drinks, automobiles, candy bars, and the frequency of hits on pages found on a website.
 The chart above shows actual visits to the different pages at Sun’s website [editor’s note: in 1996].In almost every field of endeavour, it’s clear that being #1 is a lot better than being #3 or #10.
 There isn’t an even distribution of rewards, especially in our networked world.
 On the Net, the stakes are even larger.
 The market capitalization of Priceline, eBay and Amazon approach 95% of the total market capitalization of every other consumer eCommerce stock combined [editor’s note: still in 1996].
 Clearly, there’s a lot to be gained by winning.”